Purpose of this article

 - Select the correct supplier

-- Confirm the meter’s subcategory + source matches the EF Tool configuration
+- Confirm the meter's

 Once linked:

-- If not → Scaler falls back to location-based factors
+- If not β Scaler falls back to location-based factors

 Using the Scaler Spreadsheet for bulk updates

-Spreadsheet naming must match the tool exactly:
+Spreadsheet field naming must match the platform exactly:

-Energy supplier region(Asset Details tab)
+Energy supplier region(Asset Details)

 If the spelling does not match exactly: